Microsoft Teams’ pricing explained

 Microsoft Teams’ alternative: Pumble — for all your communication and collaboration needs

-So, give Pumble, an all-in-one communication and collaboration tool a try!
+So, try Pumble, an all-in-one communication and collaboration tool!

 With budget-friendly prices, competitive features, and a mission of continuous improvement, Pumble is the next big thing on the market.